Skin Care Tips For Women - All You Need To Know6 minute

 Step 1: Cleanse

 It is important to thoroughly cleanse your face by washing it twice a day before applying anything on to it.
 You’re constantly in contact with a lot of dirt and pollution and you owe it to your skin to use a cleanser mild enough to maintain your skin's pH level yet effective enough to remove pollutants causing clogged pores, dullness and acne.
-How to choose the right cleanser and facewash
+Find out in the video below how to choose the right cleanser and facewash

 Step 2: Tone

 Toners are used right after cleansing your face and before putting anything on.
 Although traditionally people preferred to apply toner by saturating a cotton pad and swiping it across their face, beauty experts advise the application of a toner with clean hands.
 This ensures that you don't lose a lot of product in the process of application.

 Note: Although most toners can be used in the morning and at night, those with exfoliating acids should be used only at night.

 Toners happen to be one of the most underrated skincare products out there.
 Besides removing excess makeup and dirt, they tighten your pores, balance your skin’s pH level and add an extra layer of hydration to your skin.

 Different toners serve different purposes, so aim to incorporate one that caters to your needs specifically.
 While selecting the right toner for your skin, look for either of these ingredients:

 Alpha and beta hydroxy acids in case you’re looking for one that helps remove dead skin cells and rejuvenate damaged, dull skin